 I sometimes joke that the rural place in the Redwoods of California where I live, Humboldt County, is like fly paper.
 People land here and make motions of trying to leave.
 But then they sink back into Humboldt County and stay forever.
 I landed here in the late 80s.
 It was only going to be for a year.
 I’ve fluttered off to other places for brief periods, notably graduate school in the Midwest in 1990 and trips overseas, largely to the UK.
 But for the most part I’ve remained pasted in place here in the far northwestern reaches of California, about six hours north of the San Francisco Bay Area.
-The weather is nice and rainy (rather like a mild Britain) and, overall, it’s a bizarre and interesting enough place to land in and stay.
+The weather is nice and rainy (much like a mild Britain) and, overall, it’s a bizarre and interesting enough place to land in and stay.

 PO Box 864